awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file.md

 The application specification file \(AppSpec file\) is a [YAML](http://www.yaml.org)\-formatted or JSON\-formatted file used by CodeDeploy to manage a deployment\.

 **Note**
- The name of the AppSpec file for an EC2/On\-Premises deployment must be appspec\.yml\.
-The name of the AppSpec file for an Amazon ECS or AWS Lambda deployment must be appspec\.yaml\.
+ The name of the AppSpec file for an EC2/On\-Premises deployment must be `appspec.yml` or `appspec.json`\.
+The name of the AppSpec file for an Amazon ECS or AWS Lambda deployment must be `appspec.yaml` or `appspec.json`\.

 **Topics**
 + [AppSpec Files on an Amazon ECS Compute Platform](#appspec-reference-ecs)